-FileMaker 5 Developer
+FileMaker 5 Developer full review

 The main component in Developer 5 is the Filemaker Development Tool.
 This is an update of separate resources from Pro 4 Developer Edition (DE4), with some new features.
 This tool allows the developer to specify how databases are deployed and then presented to the end-user.
 The old binder application, which scooped-up all the databases within a solution and presented them as a single file, is now integrated into the development tool.
 This also provides runtime functionality – meaning the database user doesn’t need a local copy of FileMaker Pro 5 (FP5) to run a database created with FD5.
 Runtime provides a built-in, platform-independent application to display the data, using layouts and scripts created in FileMaker.
 The runtime programs run on Windows – including Windows 2000 – and Macs without any reconfiguration, and incur no royalty fees for deployment on third-party sites.
 However, runtime solutions have some portability issues with ODBC and JDBC, and they’re incompatible with the FileMaker Web companion.
 The old Kiosk application that removes the menu bar from bound solutions is also integrated into the tool.
 Kiosk mode means buttons, links and scripts are the only way to navigate and use the database.
 This makes particular sense in running applications where the user is not required to know how to use a computer – on a touch screen for instance.
 Developers can rename files within a solution, and automatically update links to the internal scripts within it.
 For example, if a Mac-only network solution is to be redeployed to a Web server for access via an intranet, or over a multi-platform network, all the file names within the database should end in .fp5.
 In this case, the FileMaker Development Tool automates the appending of the tag and then changes all internal scripts and links within the solution.
 Locked out